MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-interception-defense.md

 When guest access is disabled, it prevents a malicious actor from creating a server and tricking users into accessing it using guest access.
 For example, when a user accesses the spoofed share, their credentials would fail and SMB 1.0 would fall back to using guest access.
-Disabling guess access stops the SMB session from connecting, preventing the user from accessing the share and any malicious files.
+Disabling guest access stops the SMB session from connecting, preventing the user from accessing the share and any malicious files.